VPN Providers & Services (Tests & Experience)

 1. Your browsing history

 It’s no secret what you are searching for on the internet.
-Your internet provider and a web browser can track pretty much everything you do on the internet.
+Your internet provider and web browser can track pretty much everything you do on the internet.
 Many of the websites you visit can also store a history.
 Web browsers can track your search history and link this information to your IP address.

 Here are two examples of why you should keep your browsing history private.
 Maybe you have a medical problem and are searching the internet for information about treatment options.
 Guess what?
 Without a VPN, you’ve automatically shared that information and could get targeted ads that draw even more attention to your condition.